bheemnitd/Environmental-Sound-Classification/README.md

 The dataset can be downloaded as a single .zip file (~600 MB):

 <a href = https://github.com/karoldvl/ESC-50/archive/master.zip> Download ESC-50 dataset</a>
+<a href = >superviser(y/targets)</a>

-## Overview
+## Project Overview
-The proposal evaluates the potential of convolutional neural networks in classifying short audio clips of environmental sounds.
-The model consisting one Relu activation and softmax activation with zero dropout.
-The audio set is converted into spectrogram and then model is trained.
-The classification is classified in 5 classes.
-The keras library is used over tensorflow.
+The proposal evaluates the potential of convolutional neural networks in classifying short audio clips of environmental sounds.The targets are already fetchedin superviser.csv file

 ## Data Preprocessing
 ### Variables Discription<br>